2018 Pennsylvania's 7th and 15th congressional district special elections: Background

 In January 2018, following revelation that he used taxpayers' money to settle a sexual harassment claim brought by a female staff member, Meehan announced that he would retire from Congress at the end of his current term and not seek reelection in 2018.
 On April 27, 2018, Meehan resigned and said he would pay back the taxpayer funds used for the settlement.

-under the 2011 configuration is located in the Delaware Valley and borders Delaware.
+under the 2011 configuration is located in the Philadelphia metropolitan area and borders Delaware.
 It includes portions of Berks County, Chester County, Delaware County, Lancaster County and Montgomery County.
 The district had a Cook PVI score of R+1.

 Candidates

 In Pennsylvania, primaries are not held for special congressional elections.
 Instead, nominees are chosen by party committee members from each of the counties represented in the district.